encode/httpx/docs/advanced.md

 ## Calling into Python Web Apps

-You can configure an `httpx` client to call directly into a Python web application using either the ASGI protocol.
+You can configure an `httpx` client to call directly into a Python web application using the ASGI protocol.

 This is particularly useful for two main use-cases: